howard0su/howard0su.github.io/_posts/2023-01-22-pico-jlink.md

 layout: post
 title:  "How to debug Pico with JLINK OB under Windows"
 date:   2023-01-22 20:14:00
-categories: [ Pico ]
+categories: [ Pico, SDR ]
 featured: true
 ---

-I am tired to use another RPI4 to write the code for Pico.
-So I spend the afternoon to setup the development enviroment on Windows with WSL2.
+I were using a RPI4 to write the code for Pico.
+It is additional effort and table space waste to have another board.
+So I decided to setup the development enviroment on Windows with WSL2 this afternoon.
 This post captured the issues and the solutions.

 ## Enviroment:
 - Software: Windows 10, with WSL2 installed.
 Ubuntu 20.04 LTS.
 VSCODE with Cortex-Debug